yarenbayirr/yarenbayirr/README.md

 Hi 👋 My name is Yaren Bayir
 ============================

-.Net Full-Stack Developer and MsC Architect
+Software Developer and MsC Architect
 -------------------------------------------

 I started my career as a Software Developer.
 Currently I improve myself as a Frontend Developer.
 With the help of my design skills coming from architectural background, I would like to make people's life simple.